Pearson Sound

-David Kennedy (born 1988), professionally known as Pearson Sound, is an electronic dance music producer and DJ based in London.
-His style is a combination of house, dubstep, UK funky, UK garage and oldschool jungle.
+David Kennedy (born 1988), professionally known as Pearson Sound, is an electronic dance music producer, mix engineer and DJ based in London.
+His style is a combination of house, dubstep, UK funky, UK garage and jungle.
+In October 2024, a review of his EP release stated: "Which Way Is Up cements Pearson Sound's position as one of UK electronic music's all time greats."